HuanyuKuo/BASIL-public/README.md

 # BASIL: BAyesian Selection Inference for Lineage tracking experiment

-This python program aims to analyze DNA barcode read count data from the lineage tracking experiment.
-The algorithm applies Bayesian filtering method to identify beneficail lineages and infer their selection coefficients.
+To analyze DNA barcode read count data from the lineage tracking experiment, this algorithm applies Bayesian filtering method to identify beneficail lineages and infer their selection coefficients.

 The key concept is to estimate the **Bayesian probability distribution of size and selection-coefficient** for each lineage.
 At each time step, we infer the population-mean fitness and estimate the indvidual lineage's Bayesian probability.